mynamjordan/SinglePageApp/README.md

 * Many issues with the structure of the assignment, coming with many ideas of how to start the assignment
 * I started the assignment on the multiple HTML pages wich is not apart of the SPA Assignment which was intreseting
 * The only difficulty i had was trying to learn things that i may have forgotten in class and or in general
+* Learning how themes work, learning the logic behind it.

 Other than the challenges that were said, I tried to be basic so that the code i wrote is not too messy.
 That also comes with learning best practices when it comes to comments and how to do the code.